ย

 Specifically formulated result:

-SettingGoalsTo achieve something, you need to know exactly what you want to achieve.
-Let's say many people want to feel happy, be rich, loved, or similar good things, but this is completely vague and undefined.
-Usually, if you ask the same person what happiness is? or how much money exactly do they need and what will they do with it? they would just shrug.
-A colleague of mine says he wants to start teaching people?
-And I ask him: what exactly will you teach them? how many people? how will you teach? where will you teach? and he looks with confused eyes 🙂 The goal must be defined to the smallest detail.
-The same in poker.
-I want to be a good player, I want to be a “poker pro,” this is not yet a goal.
-You have to formulate it exactly for yourself, decide for yourself what a good player is? what is a “poker pro”?
+One colleague tells me he wants to start teaching people?
+And I ask him: what exactly will you teach them? how many people? how will you teach? where will you teach? and he looks with confused eyes ๐ The goal must be defined to the smallest detail.
+The same goes for poker.
+I want to be a good player, I want to be a “poker pro,” that's not a goal yet.
+You have to formulate it precisely for yourself, decide for yourself what a good player is? what is a “poker pro”?

 Resistance check